-Internal Audit informs the Executive Committee and the Audit Committee of the adequacy, efficiency and effectiveness of the Internal Controls and Risk Management/Controlling Systems within the company.
+- Internal Audit informs the Executive Committee and the Audit Committee of the adequacy, efficiency and effectiveness of the Internal Controls and Risk Management/Controlling Systems within the company.
 This includes monitoring the realization of agreed-upon measures for improvements as well as receiving, investigating and following up on possible occurrences of fraud and management override.
-Additional committees who have governance oversight over these areas may be informed.
+Additional committees who have governance oversight over these areas may be informed. - Based on a comprehensive, risk-oriented audit plan, Internal Audit conducts audits of the Internal Control and the Risk Management/Controlling Systems which are integrated into business processes and structures of the company.
+Furthermore, unplanned audits, as per management's request or due to new risk developments, are also performed.